JacpFX/JacpFX/_includes/structComposition.md

 }

 </pre>
-> Note: the "initialTargetLayoutId" attribute registers the component view for a specific targetLayout defined in the perspective.
-The FXML component will be registered for "TARGET_CONTAINER_TOP" in the parent perspective.
+> Note: the "initialTargetLayoutId" attribute registers the component view for a specific targetLayout defined in the parent perspective.
+The current FXML component will be registered for "TARGET_CONTAINER_TOP" in the parent perspective.
 <br/>

 ### The ComponentOne.fxml file: ###